 DCP 206 has been raised by E.ON following discussions in the Distribution Charging Methodologies Forum (DCMF) Methodologies Issues Group (MIG).
 DCP 206 seeks to remove Charge 1 from the calculation of import charges under Schedule 17 “EHV charging methodology (FCP model)” and under Schedule 18 “EHV charging methodology (LRIC model)”.

-The Proposer explains that this Change Proposal seeks to address a perceived defect in the EDCM methodologies.
+The Proposer explains that this Change Proposal seeks to address a perceived defect in the Extra high voltage Distribution Charing Methodology (EDCM).
 The Proposer feels that the defect is that the Charge 1 elements of the EDCM could impose charges that reflect future hypothetical investments needed to meet the growth in demand of other customers.
-It is further explained that these Charge 1 elements could require a current EDCM customer to pay for some of the costs to the DNO of supplying future EDCM or CDCM customers.
+It is further explained that these Charge 1 elements could require a current EDCM customer to pay for some of the costs to the Distribution Network Operator (DNO) of supplying future EDCM or Common Distribution Charging Methodology (CDCM) customers.
 In the Proposer’s view, this application of Charge 1 is not cost reflective, which may lead to unfair charges in cases where the costs underpinning Charge 1 are not needed or used to distribute electricity, now or in the future, to an EDCM demand customer who would be paying Charge 1.

 The proposed solution under DCP 206 of removing Charge 1 from the calculation of EDCM import tariffs is, in the Proposer’s view, a targeted, simple and effective way of addressing the perceived defect.